BenziDarwin/BenziDarwin/README.md

 <div>
   <p>Hello!
 I'm a software engineer passionate about Rust, blockchain, game development, and the immersive world of virtual reality (VR).</p>

-  <p>My main focus is systems programming with Rust — I enjoy building efficient, reliable software.
+  <p>My main focus is systems programming with Rust.
+I enjoy building efficient, reliable software.
 I'm also exploring blockchain technologies, developing decentralized applications, and working on ways to make Web3 more accessible and secure.</p>

   <p>In addition, I’m actively building projects in game development and VR, combining creativity and technical skill to deliver meaningful interactive experiences.
-If you're working on something innovative or looking to collaborate on Rust, blockchain, games, or VR — feel free to reach out!</p>
+If you're working on something innovative or looking to collaborate on Rust, blockchain, games, or VR, feel free to reach out!</p>
 </div>

 <br />